VersionLens/vb-presentation-aug23/slides/pascal.md

 ## Part 1 - What is an LLM?

-An AI model that can predict the next word in a sentence:
+A LLM is an AI model that can predict the next word in a sentence:

 * "She went to the" → "She went to the *cinema*"